drypb/api/README.md

 curl 200.17.212.244:4000/v1/analysis -XPOST -F "template=9011" -F "file=@fff351ad66140a5e49eb323c4bf53700.exe"
 ```

-This will start an analysis using the template 9011 and the malware "ff...exe"
+This will start an analysis using the template 9011 and the malware
-and it will return an ID (in this case was 1139bb22-ca7e-44c1-9995-ad0908d3f609)
+fff351ad66140a5e49eb323c4bf53700.exe and it will return an ID (in this case was
-that will be used to get information about the analysis.
+1139bb22-ca7e-44c1-9995-ad0908d3f609, but this is random) that will be used to
+get information about the analysis.

 ```bash
 websocat ws://200.17.212.244:4000/v1/status/1139bb22-ca7e-44c1-9995-ad0908d3f609